nhatanh002/webhook-faucet/README.md

 and thus generate that same few millions of webhook events under the products/update topic, which (1) is a spike load of requests at a scale the downstream backend doesn't suit to handle and (2) overloads the jobs queue of the downstream backend way past the throughput it could reach.

-This project is originally developed to solve the two problems above by (1) a performant, high-throughput and scalable *request-receiver* service to efficiently receive webhook calls and enqueue those requests and (2) a *downstreamer* worker gradually deques those requests and adaptively push them to the downstream backend in the same order they were received, at a rate that wouldn't overload the downstream.
+This project is originally developed to solve the two problems above by (1) a performant, high-throughput and scalable *`request-receiver`* service to efficiently receive webhook calls and enqueue those requests and (2) a *`downstreamer`* worker gradually deques those requests and adaptively push them to the downstream backend in the same order they were received, at a rate that wouldn't overload the downstream.

-An alternative and more familiar approach would be push those requests to a backpressure queue with Nats or Kafka and have the backend jobs workers proactively pull them at their own pace instead, but that requires modification to the existing webhook handling logic and complicates deployment topology, which would definitely be worth it when the system grew past a certain scale, but right now it asks for more problems than it solves.
-When we eventually need such a backpressure queue, a performant request-receiver service is still needed to quickly handle the spike load *and* to put more guarantee on the order of webhook events the downstream receives, and we can simply swap the downstreamer with an equivalent worker that instead acts as a producer for the backpressure queue.
+An alternative and more familiar approach would be push those requests to a backpressure queue with Nats or Kafka and have the downstream jobs workers proactively pull them at their own pace instead, but that requires modification to the existing webhook handling logic and complicates deployment topology, which would definitely be worth it when the system grew past a certain scale, but right now it asks for more problems than it solves.
+When we eventually need such a backpressure queue, a performant `request-receiver` service is still needed to quickly handle the spike load *and* to put more guarantee on the order of webhook events the downstream receives, and we can simply swap the `downstreamer` with an equivalent worker that instead acts as a producer for the backpressure queue.
 But the current design should be sufficient for now.

 This design could also be adapted into a more generic congestion control system at the application layer and thus can be applied to usecases beyond its original purpose.